BruceEckel/PolymorphismUnbound/presentation/source.md

   - Everything statically typed for safety, very different from Smalltalk
 ---
 # Java
-  - Everything is an Object, like Smalltalk
+  - No option: Everything is an Object, like Smalltalk
   - BUT static typing makes it quite different
   - The concept of dynamic messages is lost, not really like Smalltalk
   - Making new types by inheritance didn't really work out